Brexit’s new rules and market access implications

 UKCA marking implementation and transition

-In September 2020, the U.K. government announced that the implementation period for the UKCA marking.
+In August 2021, the U.K. Government extended the implementation period for the UKCA marking.
 The UKCA marking will apply to most goods currently subject to the CE marking (products covered by the following directives/regulations, e.g., LVD, EMCD, GAR, Machinery, ATEX, RoHS and RED).

 For Northern Ireland, the CE marking will continue to be the conformity assessment marking for most goods.
 Manufacturers may also need the UKNI marking if selecting U.K. Approved Bodies for approvals or certification.
 Harmonized goods carrying only the UKCA marking will not be allowed in the Northern Ireland market.